 Rebuilding takes time.
 It’s important for people like these victims and the countless others to know that they have a voice.

-The legal team at Oshman & Mirisola is looking to help those still suffering from this terrible storm.
+The legal team at The Oshman Firm is looking to help those still suffering from this terrible storm.
 We are experienced in cases of personal injury, insurance claims and many other areas of litigation in the states of New York and New Jersey.

 Call us at 800.400.8182 for a free consultation to discuss your options, or fill out the form on the right side of this page.